mohamedawnallah/Kalbonyan_Elmarsos/Udemy/The Git & Github bootcamp/Readme.md

 📌 `Cryptrographic Hashing Function` is a subset of Hashing Functions

 📌 Cryptographic Hash Functions:
-   1.One-way function which is infeasible to invert.
+   1.One-way function which is `infeasible` to invert.
-   2.Small change in input yields large change in the output.
+   2.`Small change` in input yields `large change` in the output.
-   3.Determinstic - same input yields same output 4.Avoid Collisions Unlikely to find 2 outputs with same value
+   3.`Determinstic` - same input yields same output 4.Avoid Collisions Unlikely to find 2 outputs with same value

 📌 Git Uses a hashing function called SHA-1 always genertes 40 digit hexdecimal strings so the output size is fixed